Related articles

 Early years

-Laine was born in Tyseley, Birmingham, where he attended Yardley Grammar School, and took up the guitar as a boy, inspired by gypsy jazz musician Django Reinhardt.
-He gave his first solo performance as a musician at the age of 12 and began his career as a professional musician fronting Denny Laine & the Diplomats, which also included future Move and Electric Light Orchestra drummer Bev Bevan.
+Brian Frederick Hines was born on 29 October 1944 to Herbert Edward Arthur Hines and Eva Lillian Hines (née Bassett) in Channel Islands, and he attended Yardley Grammar School.
+He took up the guitar as a boy, inspired by gypsy jazz musician Django Reinhardt.
+He gave his first solo performance as a musician at age 12, and began his career as a professional musician, fronting Denny Laine and the Diplomats, which also included Bev Bevan, future drummer with the Move and Electric Light Orchestra.
+Laine changed his name because he felt “Brian Frederick Hines and the Diplomats… wouldn’t work”, instead taking the surname of his sister’s idol, the singer Frankie Laine.
+The first name Denny came from the fact that at the time “everyone had a backyard, and a den to hang out.
+I think I got that nickname there.”

-In 1964, Laine left the Diplomats, shortly afterwards, he received a call from Ray Thomas and Mike Pinder to form a new band, The M&B 5, which eventually was changed to The Moody Blues and sang the group’s first big hit, “Go Now“; other early highlights included “I Don’t Want To Go On Without You”, another UK hit, and the two minor UK chart hits “From the Bottom of My Heart (I Love You)” and “Everyday”, both written by Laine and Pinder.
-He also sang on “Can’t Nobody Love You” and “Bye Bye Bird” which was a hit in France.
-A self-titled EP and The Magnificent Moodies LP on Decca followed.
-Laine and Pinder wrote most of the band’s B-sides during the 1965-66 period, such as “You Don’t (All the Time)”, “And My Baby’s Gone” and “This Is My House”.
-However, Laine’s tenure with the band was relatively short-lived and, after a number of comparative chart failures, Laine quit the band in October 1966.
+At the beginning of 1964, Laine left the Diplomats and in May of that year he received a call from Ray Thomas and Mike Pinder to form a new band, the M&B 5, who within a few months changed their name to the Moody Blues.
+He sang lead vocal on the group’s first big hit, a cover of Bessie Banks hit “Go Now“; other early highlights included another UK hit, “I Don’t Want to Go on Without You”, and the two minor UK chart hits “From the Bottom of My Heart (I Love You)” and “Everyday”, both written by Laine and Pinder.
+Laine also sang on “Can’t Nobody Love You” and “Bye Bye Bird”, the latter of which was a hit in France.
+A self-titled EP and the album The Magnificent Moodies followed, on Decca Records.
+Laine and Pinder wrote most of the band’s B-sides during the period 1965–66, such as “You Don’t (All the Time)”, “And My Baby’s Gone” and “This Is My House”.
+However, Laine’s tenure with the Moody Blues was relatively short-lived, and after a number of comparative chart failures, Laine quit in October 1966.
 He was replaced by Justin Hayward.
-The last record issued by the Moody Blues that featured Laine was “Life’s Not Life” b/w “He Can Win” in January 1967.
+The last record issued by the Moody Blues that featured Laine was the single “Life’s Not Life” b/w “He Can Win”, in January 1967.

-After leaving the Moody Blues, Laine formed the Electric String Band in December 1966, which featured himself on guitar and vocals, Trevor Burton (of the Move) on guitar, Viv Prince (ex-Pretty Things) on drums, Binky McKenzie on bass guitar, and electrified strings in a format not dissimilar to what Electric Light Orchestra would later attempt.
-In June 1967, the band shared a bill with the Jimi Hendrix Experience and Procol Harum at the Saville Theatre in London.
-However, it did not achieve national attention, and the Electric String Band broke up.
+In December 1966, after leaving The Moody Blues, Laine formed the Electric String Band, featuring himself on guitar and vocals, Trevor Burton (of the Move) on guitar, Viv Prince (formerly of Pretty Things) on drums, Binky McKenzie on bass guitar, and electrified strings in a format not dissimilar to that of Electric Light Orchestra in later years.
+In June 1967 the Electric String Band shared a bill with The Jimi Hendrix Experience and Procol Harum at the Saville Theatre in London.
+However, they did not achieve national attention, and soon broke up.

-At the same time, Laine recorded two singles as a solo artist: “Say You Don’t Mind”/”Ask The People” (April 1967, Deram) and “Too Much in Love”/”Catherine’s Wheel” (January 1968, Deram).
-Both failed to chart, although “Say You Don’t Mind” became a #15 hit in 1972 when recorded by former Zombies frontman Colin Blunstone.
+At the same time, Laine recorded two singles as a solo artist, both released on the Deram label: “Say You Don’t Mind” b/w “Ask the People” (April 1967) and “Too Much in Love” b/w “Catherine’s Wheel” (January 1968).
+Both failed to chart, although “Say You Don’t Mind” became a Top 20 hit in 1972, when recorded by former Zombies front-man Colin Blunstone.

 Solo career

-From 1997 to 2002, he toured with the rock supergroup World Classic Rockers.
-He left the World Classic Rockers and now tours as a solo artist with his band,The Denny Laine Band, and teams up with other bands on occasion.
+From 1997 to 2002, he toured with the rock supergroup World Classic Rockers, a group of rock veterans led by Nick St Nicholas of Steppenwolf.
+He then toured with the Denny Laine Band, and teamed up with other bands on occasion.[citation needed]

 [Denny Laine] came round to see me and brought a guitar and we played some things together.
 We showed him the chords and we went straight into the studios, worked on the backing tracks and, within two days, it was finished…